defndaines/kiroku/carnegie-medal.md

 - [x] 2022: Hanif Abdurraqib _A Little Devil in America: In Praise of Black Performance_
 - [ ] 2023: Ed Yong _An Immense World: How Animal Senses Reveal the Hidden Realms Around Us_
 - [ ] 2024: Roxanna Asgarian _We Were Once a Family: A Story of Love, Death, and Child Removal in America_
+- [ ] 2025: Kevin Fedarko _A Walk in the Park: The True Story of a Spectacular Misadventure in the Grand Canyon_